 Under normal conditions, the fan’s center of mass will be collinear with its axis of rotation.
 In other words, its weight is balanced along the axis about which it spins.
 An imbalanced fan will swing back and forth in its housing, making a clicking or grinding noise.
 Uneven blade weights are the most likely cause of an imbalanced fan.

 Fan blades are balanced by attaching small weights to them.
 Fan balancing kits are available on Amazon and most hardware stores.

 Leaving a ceiling fan unbalanced could be dangerous since it can wiggle loose the screws in the mounting point.

 Even if the fan blades are clean, tightly attached to the fan hub, and properly balanced, they can still make noise.
 One or more blades themselves may be damaged or deformed enough to either alter airflow around them or alter the fan’s balance.
 The altered airflow can be louder on its own and cause the fan to swing around.

-When you examine a noisy fan, be sure to inspect them for signs of damage or deformity visually.
-The blades should be essentially identical, with smooth surfaces and identical curvature.
+When you examine a noisy fan, be sure to visually inspect the blades for signs of damage or deformation.
+The blades should be identical, with smooth surfaces and identical curvature.

 5. Loose Light Fixture